 Before Submitting Your College Application

 The college application process is a marathon, not a sprint.
-With the finish line in sight, it’s easy to lose sight of the minor details.
-As they say, the devil is often in the details, which is why it’s important to spend a few extra minutes going over college application requirements before submitting.
+With thefinish line in sight, it’s easy to lose sight of the minor details.
+As they say, the devil is often in the details, which is why it’s important to spend a few extra minutes going over the college application process before submitting.

-Check for any extra required essays, make sure you’ve shared your SAT/ACT/AP scores with the university, check on the status of your recommendation letters, and always be sure to proofread your entire application.
+Check for any extra required essays, make sure you’ve shared your SAT/ACT/AP scores with the university, check on the status of your recommendation letters, and keep an eye on your email inbox in case schools request any additional materials from you.
 A little extra effort now will pay off in spades!